 This is a cut-down version of the introduction to flexible points programs introduction in the course.
-If you’ve ever wondered why programs like American Express Membership Rewards are some of the best points program options when it comes to credit card points earn, this should help.
+If you’ve ever wondered why programs like American Express Membership Rewards are some of the best points program options when it comes to credit card points, this guide should help.

 What is a flexible points program?

-This flexibility gives you more value on per-point basis—why?
+This flexibility gives you more value on a per-point basis—why?

-Each flexible points program currency has a transfer rate, like an exchange rate, between their currency and their partners’ currencies.
+Each flexible points program currency has a transfer rate between their currency and their partners’ currencies.
 This allows you to transfer your points over to partner programs at fixed, and generally stable, transfer rates.